Kelowna-Mission

 Kelowna-Mission is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
+The district's name was changed from Okanagan West to Kelowna-Mission in the 1999 redistribution.

 Demographics

 Geography

 As of the 2020 provincial election, Kelowna-Mission comprises the southeastern portion of the Regional District of Central Okanagan.
 This includes the southern area of the city of Kelowna.
 It is located in southern British Columbia.

-History

-1999 redistribution

-The district's name was changed from Okanagan West to Kelowna-Mission.

 Members of the Legislative Assembly

-History

-Kelowna-Mission's MLA is Renee Merrifield.
-She was first elected to represent the riding in the 2020 provincial election.
-She is a member of the British Columbia Liberal Party.
+Kelowna-Mission's MLA is Gavin Dew.
+He was first elected to represent the riding in the 2024 provincial election.
+He is a member of the BC Conservatives.

-Prior to Renee Merrifield, the MLA was Hon.
-Steve Thomson, the former executive director of the B.C.
+Prior to Gavin Dew, the MLA were Renee Merrifield and Hon.
+Steve Thomson respectively, the latter was the former executive director of the B.C.
 Agriculture Council.
 He was first elected to represent the riding in the 2009 provincial election, and was a member of the British Columbia Liberal Party.

 Thomson was appointed Minister for Agriculture and Lands on June 10, 2009.
 He was elected to represent the riding of Kelowna-Mission on May 12, 2009.